 In all states, it is legal to have your loved one’s body at home after they die.
 Pennsylvania does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, 35 Pennsylvania Statutes § 450.504 (2018), which permits a “funeral director or the person in charge of interment” to file the death certificate.)

 Pennsylvania law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person in “an explicit and sincere expression, either verbal or written,” and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 In Pennsylvania, a body must be embalmed, refrigerated, or placed in a sealed container if disposition will not occur within 24 hours after death.
 (49 Pennsylvania Administrative Code § 13.201 (2018).)